TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-common-questions.md

       "order": 2610,
       "controlType": "textbox",
-      "displayLabel": "Please enter the tool that you are using to connect to the Azure SQL DB.", "infoBalloonText": "If you are using any other tool apart from the ones listed above, please type in the tool name.", "required": true,
+      "displayLabel": "Please enter the tool that you are using to connect to the Azure SQL DB.", "infoBalloonText": "If you are using client tool(s) other than the ones listed above, please type in the tool name.", "required": true,
       "visibility": "add_login_tool == dont_know_answer",
       "content": null,